Stevie257/PyWebRadio/README.md

 ---

 # Installation
-Download the program and run the executable, all config files should be created automatically.
+Download the program and run `main.py`, all config files should be created automatically.
 Make sure to leave the `End`, `Jingles`, and `Music` folders alone for now.

-To stream audio through a Discord bot, you'll need to download [ffmpeg](https://ffmpeg.org/) and place `ffmpeg.exe` in the program's folder next to the executable.
+To stream audio through a Discord bot, you'll need to download [ffmpeg](https://ffmpeg.org/) and place `ffmpeg.exe` in the program's folder next to the `main.py` script.

 ---